a-shine/dockerised-django-template/README.md

-# dockerised-django-template
-Template for a containerised webapp using Docker (for containerisation) and Django (as the webapp framework).
+# Template for a Dockerised Django project